 Measure Life and Lifetime Savings

+Lighting controls savings for interior new construction projects should be claimed at the project level (combined fixture and controls savings) using a 14-year estimated useful life (EUL).
+Lighting controls savings are not eligible for exterior new construction applications.

-The estimated useful life (EUL) for lighting controls is provided by the 2007 GDS Associates Report.
+For retrofit applications, the EUL for lighting controls is provided by the 2007 GDS Associates Report.

 Occupancy Sensor: 10 years